Emergency Candles

 Best Candle for Emergency Use

-Candles designated as emergency candles will perform better and give you the longest lasting light and are the ones you should be storing with your other emergency supplies.
+Candles designated as emergency candles will perform better and provide the longest lasting light.
+They are specifically engineered for extended burn times and enhanced safety, making them essential to store with your emergency supplies.

 What is an emergency candle?

 An emergency candle is a specially designed candle intended for use during power outages, disasters, or other emergency situations.
 These candles are made to burn longer than regular candles, often lasting several hours or even days, depending on their size.
-They are crafted with high melting point wax to prevent rapid melting, produce minimal soot and smoke for safer indoor use, and feature a stable base or container to reduce the risk of tipping or fire hazards.
+They produce minimal soot and smoke for safer indoor use and feature a stable base or container to reduce the risk of tipping or fire hazards.

 Pillar Candles

 These substantial candles are self-supporting and come in various sizes, often larger than standard candles.
-They have extended burn times, often lasting up to 120 hours.
+They are designed for extended burn times, with some models reporting burn times of up to 120 hours.

 They are available in paraffin and beeswax.